TheFootballSocialClub/FSCRestBundle/README.md

         ));
     }

+    // Configure each entity collection, ie: a teams has formations, so you'll have a collection
+    // at /teams/{id}/formations
     protected function configureEntityCollections()
     {
         return array_merge_recursive(parent::configureEntityCollections(), array(
             'formations' => array(
                 'representation_class' => 'FSC\Core\TeamBundle\Model\Representation\Formations',

+                // Which resources should be asked to normalize the collection elements ...
                 'resources' => array(
                     'FSC\Core\TeamBundle\Entity\Formation' => 'fsc.core.team.resource.formations',
                 ),